Kingfisher Airlines: International

 Kingfisher offered an international business/first product called Kingfisher First which featured full flat-bed seats with 180-degree recline, a pitch of 78 inch and width of 20 to 24.54 inch.
-Passengers were given Merino wool blankets, a Salvatore Ferragamo toiletry kit, pyjamas, five-course meals, and alcoholic beverages.
-Also available were in-seat massagers, chargers, and USB connectors.
-Every Kingfisher First seat had a 17 inch widescreen personal television with AVOD touchscreen controls and offered 357 hours of programming content spread over 36 channels, including Hollywood and Bollywood movies along with 16 channels of live TV, so passengers could watch their favorite TV programmes live.
-There was also a collection of interactive games, a jukebox with customisable playlists and Kingfisher Radio.
-Passengers are given BOSE noise cancellation headphones.
-The service on board the Kingfisher First cabins included a social area comprising a full-fledged bar staffed with a bartender, a break-out seating area just nearby fitted with two couches and bar stools, a full-fledged chef on board the aircraft and any-time dining.
-A turn-down service included the conversion of the seat into a fully flat bed and a Flight Attendant making the bed when the passenger is ready to sleep.
+Passengers were given Merino wool blankets, a Salvatore Ferragamo toiletry kit, pajamas, five-course meals, and alcoholic beverages.
+In-seat massagers, chargers, and USB connectors were also available.
+Every Kingfisher First seat had a 17 inch widescreen personal television with AVOD touchscreen controls.
+It offered 357 hours of programming content spread over 36 channels, including Hollywood and Bollywood movies along with 16 channels of live TV, so passengers could watch their favorite TV programs live.
+There was also a collection of interactive games, a jukebox with customizable playlists, and Kingfisher Radio.
+Passengers are given BOSE noise-cancellation headphones.
+The service on board the Kingfisher First cabins included a social area comprising a full-fledged bar staffed with a bartender, a break-out seating area just nearby fitted with two couches and bar stools, a full-fledged chef on board the aircraft, and any-time dining.
+A turn-down service included converting the seat into a fully flat bed and a Flight Attendant making the bed when the passenger is ready to sleep.